gotanda555/freemarket_58_nagoya_sample/README.md

 |buyer|integer||

 ### Association
-- belongs_to :category
+- has_one :category
-- belongs_to :brand
+- has_one :brand
 - belongs_to :user
 - has_many :images
 - has_many :images, dependent: :destroy